-Figure 8: Volume cutting featuring two-dimensional textures for anatomy education [ONOI04] (left) and volume cutting with drill-like tool for surgical education [PPT02] (right).
+Figure 9: Volume cutting featuring two-dimensional textures for anatomy education [20] (left) and volume cutting with a drill-like tool for surgical education [21] (right).

 Visualization of complex dynamical systems can be also enhanced by incorporating cuts into stream surfaces.
-Streamarrows proposed by Löffelmann et al. [LMG97] exploit cutting for enhancing the visual information.
+Streamarrows proposed by Löffelmann et al. [17] exploit cutting for enhancing the visual information.
 They use arrows as a basic element for cutting away part of the stream surface.
 This allows to see through the surface and perceive other surfaces or structures behind.
 Animating streamarrows along the stream surface enables to see beyond the front stream surfaces and perceive the flow direction.
-Streamarrows belong to the category of view-point independent cutaway techniques and are shown in Figure 1 (a).
+Streamarrows belong to the category of view-point independent cut-away techniques and are shown in Figure 1 (a).